-EU-Tunisia Deep and Comprehensive Free trade Agreement (DCFTA)
+EU-Tunisia Deep and Comprehensive Free Trade Area (DCFTA)

 The agreement will build on the existing free trade area established 20 years ago by the Euro-Mediterranean Association Agreement.
-The existimng agreement focusses mainly on trade in goods.
-The DCFTA will include provisions on a full range of regulatory areas of mutual interest, such as trade facilitation, technical barriers to trade, sanitary and phytosanitary measures, investment protection, public procurement and competition policy.
-Liberalisation of trade in services and establishment and of trade in agriculture will also be covered.
+The existing agreement focusses mainly on trade in goods.
+The DCFTA will expand liberalisation of two-way trade in agriculture and fisheries and will also include provisions on a full range of regulatory areas of mutual interest, such as trade facilitation, technical barriers to trade, sanitary and phytosanitary measures, investment protection, public procurement, competition policy and trade and sustainable development.
+Liberalisation of trade in services and investment will also be covered.

 A first, preliminary round of the EU-Tunisia talks took place during the week of 19 October 2015 in Tunis.
-The first full round of the EU-Tunisia DCFTA negotiations is scheduled to take place during the week of 18 April 2016 in Tunis.
+The first full round of the EU-Tunisia DCFTA negotiations was held during the week of 18 April 2016 in Tunis.

 Texts proposed by the EU, news item, 29 April 2016. (also available in French)

-Report form the first round of EU-Tunisia negotiations
+Report from the first round of EU-Tunisia negotiations